-Miss Bettywas Bram Stoker's sixth novel.
-The novel is a romance set in England.
-It was first published in the UK in 1898 by C. Arthur Pearson Limited, London, as a part of their Latter-Day Stories series.
+Miss Bettyis a novel by Bram Stoker.
+This novel is a historical romance set in England during the Georgian era.
+It was first published in the UK by C. Arthur Pearson Limited, London, as the first book in their Latter-Day Stories series.
+According to a notice in the "Yesterdays New Books" section of the February 15, 1898 issue of The Standard, London, it was published on Valentine's Day.
 The book itself is a 202 page (plus 5 pages of advertisements) hardcover with a pink cloth cover stamped on the spine and front panel in green, white and black.
 Miss Betty has never been published outside the UK.

 First edition book cover

 Seven Golden Buttons